 Samsung has kicked off its Galaxy Note 7 Recall & Exchange Program live in the UK and Ireland for now.
 The smartphones will be exchanged and replaced with a fresh new device with fixed battery flaws.
 More information about the exchange program can be found here: Samsung UK Note 7 Exchange & Samsung Ireland Note 7 Exchange.

-For other countries recall and exchange program, we have to wait for Samsung announcement.
+For other countries’ recall and exchange programs, we have to wait for the Samsung announcement.